Year 2 SATS Information

 - Personal, Social, Health and Citizenship Education (PSHCE)

 All children are overseen by a class teacher, who is responsible to the Headteacher for their well-being.
-Most children are in classes with mixed year groups, and the curriculum is planned on a two year cycle to reflect this.
+Some children are in classes with mixed year groups (3 across the school), and the curriculum is planned on a two year cycle to reflect this.
 Within each class there is a mixture of group work and whole class teaching.
 Pupils may be grouped by ability for some lessons, to individualise learning by enriching and extending the curriculum or providing Catch Up interventions.

 Assessment, recording and reporting in this school is an important and central part of teaching and learning, which involves the children whenever possible.
 Every child from Year 1 has a target / targets to enable them to know the next steps in their learning, and to celebrate when individual targets are achieved.